rudnypc/rudnypc/README.md

 ## 🔭 I'm currently working on

 - I’m currently working on something cool
-- Sending my existing projects to the github
+- I'm submitting all my projects for the community to use
 - Migrating some DC to the cloud.

 ## 🌱 I'm currently learning